theothertomelliott/gitviewer/README.md

 A Git repository may be specified as either an http(s) URL to a Git repo (as may be used with `git clone`), or a path to a local directory containing a Git repo.

 Once started, you can browse to the server at: http://localhost:8080.

+For a list of all config flags:

+    $ gitviewer --help